ClaudioLutz/JobSearchAI/README.md

 Once the dashboard is running, you can:
 1. **Upload and Process CVs**:
    - Click the "Upload CV" button on the dashboard
-   - Select a PDF or DOCX file
+   - Select a PDF file
    - The CV will be processed and a summary will be generated
 2. **Run the Job Matcher**:
    - Select a CV from the dropdown menu